6 Ways To Be More Productive Working From Home

 If your team doesn’t already use remote work tools, now is the time to get on top of it.

 Remote work isn’t going anywhere, and these tools can help your team work more effectively now, while also building a foundation for success in the future.
-Remote work tools can help teams address crucial needs, including team collaboration, video conferencing, remote desktop connection, and instant messaging.
+Remote work tools can help teams address crucial needs, including team collaboration, video conferencing, remote desktop connection, VOIP calls, and instant messaging.
 Here are some top tools for each of those needs:

 Hive: Team collaboration.

 Hive is an all-in-one team productivity solution that has everything you need to work together remotely: projects, action cards, an email integration, file sharing, and meeting notes.
 With Hive, you can open up the app in the morning and get everything done without leaving the tool.
+Try Hive free for 14 days and see for yourself why thousands of teams choose Hive for their remote and hybrid workplace needs.

 Zoom: Video conferencing